EmasXP/varmkorv/README.md

 ### Optional parameters

-And now, let's alter the code to support an _optional_ `name` parameter:
+And now, let's alter the code to support an _optional_ `name` parameter instead:

 ```python
 from varmkorv import Controller, App